dankunk/HoneydewClock/README.md

 # HoneydewClock
-A repo for scripts and documentation for an automated aphid honeydew clock.
+- A repo for scripts and documentation for automated aphid honeydew clocks.

-These honeydew clocks are built with off the shelf stepper motors and are controlled by arduino microcontrollers.
+- These honeydew clocks are built with off-the-shelf stepper motors and are controlled by arduino microcontrollers.